CertiCoq/certicoq/README.md

 # git submodule update

-  This will fetch the appropriate branch from Template-Coq in directory Template-Coq
+  This will fetch the appropriate branch from the submodule (e.g. Template-Coq) in the appropriate directory in submodules (e.g. submobules/Template-Coq)

-# cd Template-Coq; make; make install
+# cd submodules/Template-Coq; make; make install

   This will make and install the branch of Template-Coq.
 Now when you compile certicoq it will use the appropriate version of Template-Coq.

-  When one modifies the Template-Coq reference (by adding commits for example), all users of the branch have to do *by themselves* a:
+  When one modifies a submodule (e.g. Template-Coq) (by adding commits for example), all users of the branch have to do *by themselves* a:

 # git submodule update